Final report for ENE22-178

 6) Entrepreneurial Experiences for Youth

-The toolkit will guide service providers through the entire process of building Farm to School programs in their home communities.
-It will utilize the convenience of online instruction to support participants with direct instruction, while they put concepts into practice.
-Service providers will meet once every two weeks for roughly an hour in a virtual classroom setting to take part in lectures and multi-media presentations.
-During this time, service providers will also be given time to ask questions about learning lab assignments and work together on challenges they are facing.
+The every other week modules led service providers through the entire process of building Farm to School programs in their home communities.
+It utilized the convenience of online instruction to support participants with direct instruction, while they put concepts into practice.
+Service providers met once every two weeks for roughly an hour in a virtual classroom setting to take part in lectures and multi-media presentations.
+During this time, service providers were given time to ask questions about learning lab assignments and work together on challenges they are facing.

-Central to this entire process is the act of assisting farmers with developing strong relationships with schools through more than simply providing food for the cafeteria.
-Learning labs will guide service providers through the implementation of working with farmers and educators to implement Farm to School practices in their own home communities.
-Service providers will also be invited to network meetings and in person trainings four times annually.
+Learning labs guided service providers through the implementation of working with farmers and educators to implement Farm to School practices in their own home communities.
+Service providers were invited to network meetings and in person trainings four times annually.

-Evaluation: Service providers will keep a record of reflection on those implementation practices during the virtual course and learning labs.
-Completion of the learning labs will show that providers have gained knowledge and skills during the course.
-A pre and post survey will be delivered to each cohort of providers to show comprehensive gain in knowledge and skills.
+Evaluation: Service providers kept a record of reflection on those implementation practices during the virtual course and learning labs.
+Completion of the learning labs showed that providers have gained knowledge and skills during the course.
+Surveys were delivered to each cohort of providers after each unit to show comprehensive gain in knowledge and skills and to gather feedback.

 Milestones